-So we can do what we have been doing: we can return to ourselves.
+So we can do what we have been doing: we can return to ourselves in zazen.
 Return to presence, return to body, and return to the breath.
 This is how we will develop the thought of enlightenment.
 Just keeping our eyes open, we will see that all of our problems come from grasping the self.
-You will see in your own experience how every time that you have some suffering, it comes from grasping for something for yourself.
+We will see in our own experience how every time that we have some suffering, it comes from grasping for something for ourselves.

 When the feeling of the self arises, sit quietly, and pay attention to it.

-Maybe it is in your mind and your thoughts and your awareness and your knowledge and your memories?
-But I guarantee that if you look for yourself in those places, you won’t find it there either.
+Is your “self” in your mind, your thoughts, your awareness, your knowledge or your memories?
+I guarantee that if you look for yourself in those places, you won’t find it there.
 Maybe it is in your breath, which ties together your whole life.
 But what is your breath, after all?
 It is just coming and going.
 There is nothing there that is solid.

 So what are you so worried about?
-What are you so much clinging to and grasping so much?
+What are you clinging to and grasping so much?
 When you are confused, you are clinging to absolutely nothing, and you are miserable.
 When you are awakened, you are free.
-You become attached to a self when it is not there.
+You become attached to a self that is not there.
 You become attached to some solid life, but you can’t find some solid life.
-And you forget to practice the Buddha way, which is the one thing that you should be doing!
+You forget to practice the Buddha way, which is the one thing that you should be doing!
 You let yourself be swept away by your confused mind, which is the one thing that you should not do.
 You avoid the truth, and you get mixed up in confusion.
 What a mess!

 Once you hear the teaching, you should practice the teaching without fail.
 Even if there is a loyal servant of the King, and the loyal servant offers some good advice, and the King accepts the advice, it can change the destiny of the whole nation.
 If a buddha gives good practice advice, and you take the advice, it will turn your whole mind around.
 A bad king is someone who does not listen to good advice from their servant.

 We shouldn’t be that way.
 When we are offered some good teaching, we should step forward and make use of it.
-If you are stubborn, and you insist on your own point of view, and when you don’t listen to something that you know to be true, and as they say, “It goes in one ear and out the other,” and you go on listening to your same old story, on and on and on, then you will be floating along in birth and death.
+If you are stubborn, and you insist on your own point of view, and when you don’t listen to something that you know to be true, and as they say, “It goes in one ear and out the other,” then you will be floating along in birth and death.
 Often the waters of birth and death are very turbulent, but you will float along until you sink.
 If you don’t listen to good teachings, you can’t raise virtue in your life.

 This is important not only for you and your life, but for all of us together.

-So how are we going to have a world that we can survive in?
+So how are we going to have a world in which we can survive?
 Only when people become decent.
-More and more people become wise, and not so frightened and anxious, that they can easily be talked into doing very stupid things, or being talked into acquiescing into accepting bad and corrupt leadership.
+When more and more people become wise and not so frightened and anxious that they can easily accept bad and corrupt leadership.

-Your happiness and your wisdom, and your letting go of your self-clinging that causes you so much unhappiness, is not only for yourself.
+Your happiness and your wisdom and your letting go of your self-clinging, that causes you so much unhappiness, is not only for yourself.
 As more and more of us have the courage to open our hearts, the world will become better.
 It will certainly become better in our hearts.
 It will become better in our families, and, eventually, everywhere.
 It doesn’t need to be every single person on earth who opens his heart, only a certain number.
 I think around two billion!
-That’s all we need: two billion people, who have the courage of real love.
-There probably already are maybe one billion.
-I just made that up, but there are a lot already, so all we need is a few more!
-Maybe those of us sitting here are it; we will go over the line, when we do it.
-I never thought of that before, but it could be.
+[Laughter] That’s all we need: two billion people, who have the courage of real love.

 So even if you don’t want to make this effort for yourself because you are too lazy, do it for everybody else, because I think we need it.